 Sanctioned tournaments require the physical presence of a Head Judge during play to adjudicate disputes, interpret rules, and make other official decisions.
-The Head Judge is the final judicial authority at any DCI-sanctioned tournament and all tournament participants are expected to follow his or her interpretations.
+The Head Judge is the final judicial authority at any DCI-sanctioned tournament and all tournament participants are expected to follow their interpretation.
 Although it is beneficial, the Head Judge does not have to be certified.

 The Head Judge’s responsibilities include:

-- Ensuring that all necessary steps are taken to deal with game or policy rule violations that he or she notices or are brought to his or her attention.
+- Ensuring that all necessary steps are taken to deal with game or policy rule violations that they notice or are brought to their attention.